 19th September 2009

-Cut out busbar from copper sheet and assembled IGBTs, heatsink, capacitors with busbar, home made 8mm brass spacers are used.
-Leads to the primary are 16mm^2 stranded 90 Degree celcius machine tool wire.
+Cut out busbar from copper sheet and assembled the bridge with IGBTs, heat sink, capacitors and homemade 8 mm brass spacers are used.
+Wires to the primary are 16 mm² stranded 90 degree Celsius machine tool wire.

 25th September 2009

-Found a aluminum box and transformer for the driver, wound a GDT and started preparing decoupling capacitors, TVS and zeners for the bridge.
+Found a aluminium box and transformer for the driver, wound a GDT and started preparing decoupling capacitors, TVS and Zener diodes for the bridge.

 With all the wonderful theory about GDTs in the wiki, it would be a shame not to check it out instead of just going for a high permeability core with 10 turns on CAT5 cable.
 So here goes